To opt out of Teamsters 8 dues:

 Teamsters Joint Council 53

-Teamsters Joint Council 53 collected $378,996 from its local affiliate unions in 2020, according to filings with the U.S. Dept. of Labor.
+According to federal filings, Teamsters Joint Council 53 collected $376,922 from its local affiliate unions in 2022.

-A portion of the dues paid by Teamsters 8 members also goes to support the Pennsylvania Conference of Teamsters.
+A portion of the dues paid by members also goes to support the Pennsylvania Conference of Teamsters.

 Teamsters PA Conference

-The PA Conference paid eight officers and employees, including $93,870 paid to Thomas Felice, an executive assistant to the conference president.
+The PA Conference paid eight officers and employees, including $98,572 paid to Thomas Felice, an executive assistant to the PA Conference president.

-Lastly, a portion of the dues paid by Teamsters Local 8 members goes to support the International Brotherhood of Teamsters headquarters in Washington, D.C.
+Lastly, a portion of the dues paid by members goes to support the International Brotherhood of Teamsters headquarters in Washington, D.C.

 International Brotherhood of Teamsters